 2.9.
 Detection of Th1, Th2 Cytokines and Immune Activation Markers

-Levels of T helper type1 (Th1) cytokines viz. interleukin-2 (IL-2) and gamma interferon (IFN-γ) and T helper type 2 (Th2) cytokines viz., Interleukin −4 (IL-4) and Interleukin −10 (IL-10) were measured in plasma using commercial ELISA kits (R&D Systems, Minneapolis, MI, USA) with detection limits of 3 pg/ml, 3 pg/ml, 0.22 pg/ml and 0.5 pg/ml for IL-2, IFN-γ, IL-4 and IL-10 respectively.
-Plasma levels of immune activation markers viz., tumour necrosis factor alpha (TNF-α), tumour necrosis factor alpha receptor type l (TNFR p 55) and type ll (TNFR p 75) were measured using commercial ELISA kits from source as above with sensitivity levels of 0.38 pg/ml, 1.2 pg/ml and 2.3 pg/ml respectively.
+Levels of T helper type1 (Th1) cytokines viz. interleukin-2 (IL-2) and gamma interferon (IFN-γ) and T helper type 2 (Th2) cytokines viz., Interleukin-4 (IL-4) and Interleukin-10 (IL-10) were measured in plasma using commercial ELISA kits (R&D Systems, Minneapolis, MI, USA) with sensitivity limits of 0.06 pg/ml, 8 pg/ml, 0.22 pg/ml and 0.17 pg/ml for IL-2, IFN-γ, IL-4 and IL-10 respectively.
+Plasma levels of immune activation markers viz., tumour necrosis factor alpha (TNF-α), tumour necrosis factor alpha receptor type l (TNFR p 55) and type ll (TNFR p 75) were measured using commercial ELISA kits from source as above with sensitivity levels of 0.49 pg/ml, 1.2 pg/ml and 2.3 pg/ml respectively.
 Coefficient variation for all of these assays was found to be less than 10%.
+Readings below detection range were assigned zero values.

 2.10.
 Statistical Analysis